-The DS199X has four main data components: 1) 64-bit lasered ROM, 2) 256-bit scratchpad, 3) 1024-bit (DS1992) or 4096-bit (DS1993 and DS1994) SRAM, and 4) timekeeping registers (DS1994).
-The timekeeping section utilizes an on-chip oscillator that is connected to a 32.768 kHz crystal.
-The SRAM and timekeeping registers reside in one contiguous address space referred to hereafter as memory.
+The DS1994 has four main data components: 1) 64-bit lasered ROM, 2) 256-bit scratchpad, 3) 4096-bit SRAM, and 4) timekeeping registers.
+The timekeeping section utilizes an on-chip oscillator that is connected to a 32.768kHz crystal.
+The SRAM and time-keeping registers reside in one contiguous address space referred to hereafter as memory.
 All data is read and written least significant bit first.

-The memory functions will not be available until the ROM function protocol has been established.
-This protocol is described in the ROM functions flow chart (Figure 9).
+The memory functions are not available until the ROM function protocol has been established.
+This protocol is described in the ROM functions flowchart (Figure 9).
 The master must first provide one of four ROM function commands: 1) read ROM, 2) match ROM, 3) search ROM, or 4) skip ROM.
-After a ROM function sequence has been successfully executed, the memory functions are accessible and the master may then provide any one of the four memory function commands (Figure 6).
+After a ROM function sequence has been successfully executed, the memory functions are accessible and the master can then provide any one of the four memory function commands (Figure 6).